 Most importantly of all, take a moment to relax and admire all your hard work

 That brings us to the end of the project so far.
 We still have the border to finish which is likely going to be some oak sleepers and pebbles.
-I will post pictures when I have completed this part.
+See below for more pictures.

 Thanks for reading.
 Please feel free to get in touch with any questions.
 I can’t provide professional advice but I’m always happy to share my DIY experiences.